About the AAAS Kavli Science Journalism Awards

 In recognition of a generous endowment in 2009 by The Kavli Foundation that ensured the future of the program, the awards are now called the AAAS Kavli Science Journalism Awards.
 Kavli doubled the endowment in 2015, allowing us for the first time to make the competition truly international.
 All categories of the competition are now open to journalists doing work for independent news organizations around the globe.
 As always, independent judging committees select the winning entries based on scientific accuracy, initiative, originality, clarity of interpretation, and value in fostering a better public understanding of science and its impact.

-The American Association for the Advancement of Science (AAAS) is the world’s largest general scientific society, and publisher of the journal, Science as well as Science Translational Medicine, Science Signaling, and Science Advances, a digital, open access journal.
-AAAS was founded in 1848, and includes more than 250 affiliated societies and academies of science, serving 10 million individuals.
-Science has the largest paid circulation of any peer-reviewed general science journal in the world, with an estimated total readership of 1 million.
-The nonprofit AAAS is open to all and fulfills its mission to “advance science and serve society” through initiatives in science policy, international programs, science education, and more.
+The American Association for the Advancement of Science (AAAS) is the world's largest general scientific society and publisher of the journal Science as well as Science Translational Medicine, Science Signaling, Science Advances, a digital, open-access journal, Science Immunology, and Science Robotics.
+AAAS was founded in 1848 and includes nearly 250 affiliated societies and academies of science, serving 10 million individuals.
+Science has the largest paid circulation of any peer-reviewed general science journal in the world.
+The non-profit AAAS is open to all and fulfills its mission to "advance science and serve society" through initiatives in science policy, international programs, science education, public engagement, and more.
 For the latest research news, log onto EurekAlert!, the premier science-news Web site, a service of AAAS.

-The Kavli Foundation is dedicated to advancing science for the benefit of humanity, promoting public understanding of scientific research, and supporting scientists and their work.
-The Foundation's mission is implemented through an international program of research institutes in the fields of astrophysics, nanoscience, neuroscience, and theoretical physics, and through the support of conferences, symposia, endowed professorships, and other activities, including the Kavli Science Journalism Workshops at the Knight Science Journalism Fellowships at MIT.
-The Foundation is also a founding partner of the biennial Kavli Prizes, which recognize scientists for their seminal advances in three research areas: astrophysics, nanoscience, and neuroscience.
+The Kavli Foundation, based in Southern California, advances science for the benefit of humanity, promotes public understanding of scientific research, and supports scientists and their work.
+The Foundation’s mission is implemented through an international program of research institutes in the fields of astrophysics, nanoscience, neuroscience and theoretical physics, and through the support of conferences, symposia, endowed professorships, workshops and other activities.
+The Foundation is also a founding partner of the biennial Kavli Prizes, which recognize scientists for their seminal advances in three research areas: astrophysics, nanoscience and neuroscience.
+For more information on the Foundation, including programs advancing science journalism, visit www.kavlifoundation.org.